Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

-One common question that arises {frequently when analyzing a network in scientific and industrial applications }is the following: {\it What are the most important nodes?}~\cite{Grindrod2016} To examine this question, researchers have developed numerous {\it centrality scores} to quantify the importances of nodes according to different criteria~\cite{newman2010networks}.
+One common question that arises frequently when analyzing a network in scientific and industrial applications is the following: {\it What are the most important nodes?}~\cite{Grindrod2016} To examine this question, researchers have developed numerous {\it centrality scores} to quantify the importance of nodes according to different criteria~\cite{newman2010networks}.

 An important family of centrality scores arise from spectral properties of the adjacency matrix (or other matrices) of a network~\cite{Masuda2016,Bonacich2001,Perra2008,Taylor2015}.
+One attractive feature of computing centrality scores using a spectral method is that one can exploit the full structure of a network.
+By contrast, degree centrality is a simple centrality score that relies only on a network's local structure.
 Eigenvector-based centrality scores have been insightful in numerous applications, and one can use efficient numerical algorithms to compute eigenvectors and singular vectors of matrices~\cite{Golub1996,Trefethen1997}.
-Some of the most widely-used spectral centrality scores for directed networks include PageRank~\cite{Page1998,Gleich2015}, which exploits the properties of random walks on a network, and hub and authority scores~\cite{Kleinberg1999}, which exploit both random-walk properties and the asymmetry of connections in directed networks.
+Some of the most widely-used spectral centrality scores for directed networks include PageRank~\cite{Page1998,Gleich2015} (which exploits the properties of a random walk on a network) and hub and authority scores~\cite{Kleinberg1999} (which exploit both random-walk properties and the asymmetry of connections in directed networks).